Mark Thomson (physicist): Research and career

-Thomson completed a Bachelor of Arts degree in Physics (1988) and a DPhil (1991) in Experimental Astro-particle Physics at the University of Oxford.
-His DPhil was supervised by John H. Cobb.
+In 2026, Thomson was appointed Honorary Fellow at Pembroke College Oxford.

 Publications

 Thomson is the author or co-author of more than 1100 publications in peer reviewed scientific journals covering a number of major areas in High Energy Particle Physics.
 His main research interests are in electron-positron collider physics, neutrino physics and the development of novel and powerful reconstruction techniques for cutting edge detector technologies.
 In addition to his research activities, he is the author of the textbook "Modern Particle Physics".